Confirming the existence of a new higher charmonium $\psi(4500)$ by the newly released data of $e^+e^- \to K^+K^- J/\psi$: Hidden-charm decays of

 \subsection{Numerical results and discussion}

-In this section, the calculations of charmed meson loop contributions to branching ratio of $\psi \to K^+K^- J/\psi$ only depend on coupling constants $g_{ D^{(*)}D^{(*)}}$ and cutoff parameter $\alpha$.
-The coupling constants $g_{ D^{(*)}D^{(*)}}$ can be determined by the corresponding experimental or theoretical partial widths of $\psi \to D^{(*)}\bar{D}^{(*)}$ \cite{Wang:2019mhs}, which have been summarized in Table \ref{coupling}.
-Here, it is worth mentioning that the sign of the mixing angle $\theta$ in the $5S$-$4D$ mixture did not been identified well in Ref. \cite{Wang:2019mhs}, so we simultaneously performed the calculations of $\mathcal{B}(\psi(4500) \to K^+K^- J/\psi)$ within positive and negative mixing angle.
-In order to understand the fitted solutions of $\Gamma(\psi \to e^+e^-) \mathcal{B}(\psi \to K^+K^- J/\psi)$ listed in Table \ref{parameter}, we also need the corresponding di-electron widths $\Gamma(\psi \to e^+e^-)$ of higher charmonia, which are presented in Table \ref{coupling}.
-Here, there were available experimental measurements on the di-lepton widths of two well-established charmonium $\psi(4160)$ and $\psi(4415)$ \cite{ParticleDataGroup:2022pth}.
-And for other charmonium states, we adopted theoretical estimates of Ref. \cite{Wang:2019mhs}.
+In this section, the calculations of the charmed meson loop contributions to the branching ratio of $\psi \to K^+K^- J/\psi$ depend only on the coupling constants $g_{ D^{(*)}D^{(*)}}$ and the cutoff parameter $\alpha$.
+The coupling constants $g_{ D^{(*)}D^{(*)}}$ can be determined by the corresponding experimental or theoretical partial widths of $\psi \to D^{(*)}\bar{D}^{(*)}$ \cite{Wang:2019mhs}, which are summarized in Table \ref{coupling}.
+It should be noted that the sign of the mixing angle $\theta$ in the $5S$-$4D$ mixture is not well known in Ref. \cite{Wang:2019mhs}, so we performed the calculations of $\mathcal{B}(\psi(4500) \to K^+K^- J/\psi)$ within positive and negative mixing angle simultaneously.
+To understand the fitted solutions of $\Gamma(\psi \to e^+e^-) \mathcal{B}(\psi \to K^+K^- J/\psi)$ listed in Table \ref{parameter}, we also need the corresponding di-electron widths $\Gamma(\psi \to e^+e^-)$ of higher charmonia, which are listed in Table \ref{coupling}.
+Here, experimental measurements on the di-lepton widths of two well-established charmonia, $\psi(4160)$ and $\psi(4415)$, were available \cite{ParticleDataGroup:2022pth}.
+And for other charmonium states, we used theoretical estimates from Ref. \cite{Wang:2019mhs}.